Advanced-computer-lab-2024/Very-good/README.md

 ### Promotions and Discounts
 •⁠  ⁠Receive promo codes (e.g., birthday discounts) via email and in-app.
 •⁠  ⁠Use promo codes for purchases across the platform.

+For Seller :

+### Product Management
+•⁠  ⁠Add new products with the following details:
+  - Name
+  - Price
+  - Description
+  - Available quantity
+•⁠  ⁠Upload product images.
+•⁠  ⁠Edit product details, including price and description.
+•⁠  ⁠Archive and unarchive products as needed.

+### Inventory and Notifications
+•⁠  ⁠View available quantity and sales data for each product.
+•⁠  ⁠Receive notifications via email and system alerts when a product goes out of stock.

+### Sales and Revenue Reports
+•⁠  ⁠View a detailed sales report containing revenue data.
+•⁠  ⁠Filter sales reports by product, date, or month.

+### Product Discovery
+•⁠  ⁠Provide a list of all available products, including:
+  - Product images
+  - Prices
+  - Descriptions
+  - Ratings and reviews
+•⁠  ⁠Search for products based on their names.
+•⁠  ⁠Filter products by price.
+•⁠  ⁠Sort products by ratings.

+For Tour Guide :

+### Itinerary Management
+•⁠  ⁠Create, read, update, and delete itineraries with detailed information, including:
+  - Activities included in the itinerary.
+  - Locations to be visited.
+  - Timeline and duration of each activity.
+  - Language of the tour.
+  - Price of the tour.
+  - Available dates and times.
+  - Accessibility options.
+  - Pickup/drop-off locations.
+•⁠  ⁠Activate or deactivate itineraries with existing bookings.
+•⁠  ⁠Create, read, update, and delete tourist-specific itineraries for a defined date range, including tags and all associated details.

+### Notifications
+•⁠  ⁠Receive system notifications when:
+  - An event or itinerary is flagged as inappropriate by an admin.
+•⁠  ⁠Receive email notifications for flagged events or itineraries.

+### Reports and Analytics
+•⁠  ⁠View a sales report containing revenue details for itineraries and activities.
+•⁠  ⁠Filter sales reports by:
+  - Activity
+  - Itinerary
+  - Date
+  - Month
+•⁠  ⁠View reports on the total number of tourists who:
+  - Used an itinerary.
+  - Attended an activity.
+•⁠  ⁠Filter the total number of tourist reports by month.

+### Activity and Itinerary Management
+•⁠  ⁠View a list of all created:
+  - Activities
+  - Itineraries
+  - Museums and historical places.

+For Advertiser :

+### Account and Profile Management
+•⁠  ⁠Create, read, and update a profile with detailed information, including:
+  - Link to the company website.
+  - Hotline.
+  - Company profile.
+  - Other relevant details (if accepted as an advertiser on the system).

+•⁠  ⁠Upload a company logo or related image.
+•⁠  ⁠Accept the terms and conditions upon account approval or updates.
+•⁠  ⁠Request account deletion from the system.

+### Activity Management
+•⁠  ⁠Create, read, update, and delete activities with comprehensive details, such as:
+  - Date and time of the activity.
+  - Location (integrated with Google Maps).
+  - Price or price range.
+  - Category, tags, and any special discounts.
+  - Whether bookings are open or closed.

+### Reporting and Analytics
+•⁠  ⁠View a sales report containing all revenue generated through activities.
+•⁠  ⁠Filter sales reports by:
+  - Activity.
+  - Date.
+  - Month.
+•⁠  ⁠View reports detailing the total number of participants or tourists attending activities.
+•⁠  ⁠Filter participant reports by month.

+### Notifications
+•⁠  ⁠Receive system notifications when:
+  - An activity is flagged as inappropriate by the admin.
+•⁠  ⁠Receive email notifications for flagged activities.

+### View and Manage Content
+•⁠  ⁠Access a list of all created activities, itineraries, museums, and historical places.

+For Tourism Governer :

+The website offers the following features for the *Tourism Governor*:

+### Account and Profile Management
+•⁠  ⁠Change account password.
+•⁠  ⁠Recover password using an OTP sent to the registered email.

+### Museum and Historical Places Management
+•⁠  ⁠Create, read, update, and delete museums and historical places with comprehensive details, including:
+  - Description of the place.
+  - Pictures.
+  - Location (with Google Maps integration).
+  - Opening hours.
+  - Ticket prices.

+### Tag Management
+•⁠  ⁠Create tags for different historical locations based on attributes such as:
+  - Type (e.g., museum, cultural landmark).
+  - Historical period (e.g., Medieval, Renaissance).

+# For Admin :

+### Account Management
+•⁠  ⁠Change account password.
+•⁠  ⁠Recover password using an OTP sent to the registered email.
+•⁠  ⁠Add new *Tourism Governors* and *Admins* to the system by creating a unique username and password.

+### User and Content Moderation
+•⁠  ⁠View documents uploaded by *Tour Guides, **Advertisers, and **Sellers* during registration.
+•⁠  ⁠Accept or reject registration requests for *Tour Guides, **Advertisers, and **Sellers* based on uploaded documents.
+•⁠  ⁠Delete user accounts off the system.
+•⁠  ⁠Flag an event or itinerary deemed inappropriate.

+### Complaint Management
+•⁠  ⁠View a list of all complaints issued along with their statuses (pending/resolved).
+•⁠  ⁠View the details of a selected complaint.
+•⁠  ⁠Mark complaints as pending or resolved.
+•⁠  ⁠Reply to complaints issued by users.
+•⁠  ⁠Sort complaints by date.
+•⁠  ⁠Filter complaints by their status.

+### Product Management
+•⁠  ⁠View a list of all available products, including:
+  - Product details (picture, price, description, ratings, and reviews).
+  - Available quantity and sales of each product.
+•⁠  ⁠Add products with their details (price, description, available quantity).
+•⁠  ⁠Upload product images.
+•⁠  ⁠Edit product details and pricing.
+•⁠  ⁠Archive or unarchive products.
+•⁠  ⁠Receive notifications when products are out of stock on the system (both in the system and via email).

+### Reporting and Analytics
+•⁠  ⁠View a sales report containing all revenue generated from:
+  - Events.
+  - Itineraries.
+  - Gift shop sales.
+•⁠  ⁠Filter sales reports based on a product, date, or month.
+•⁠  ⁠View total registered users and the number of new users added per month.

+### Activity and Tag Management
+•⁠  ⁠Create, read, update, and delete activity categories such as:
+  - Food.
+  - Stand-up comedy.
+  - Concerts.
+  - Parties.
+  - Exhibitions.
+  - Sports matches/events.
+  - Parks.
+•⁠  ⁠Create, read, update, and delete preference tags, including:
+  - Historic areas.
+  - Beaches.
+  - Family-friendly.
+  - Shopping.
+  - Budget-friendly.

+### Promotions Management
+•⁠  ⁠Create promotional codes for discounts on events, itineraries, or products.